fengyusi/Selective-Delay/README.md

 Modify Ranges
 ----
-We mainly modify the "O3" pipeline to realize our design.
+We mainly modified the "O3" pipeline to realize our design.

 Run
 ----